 There is a real stigma that single people face – especially single women – and, while I sometimes find writing about my life as a single woman uncomfortable, I also consistently write about how life-changing moments exist outside of the comfort zone.

-So a lot of my stories (like this one about the fear single people have that all the good ones are taken) are on Medium, but I’m starting to talk more and more openly right here on my blog.
+So a lot of my stories (like this one about the fear single people have that all the good ones are taken) are on Medium, but I’m starting to talk more and more openly right here on this blog.

 My family is (sort of) getting used to it.
 More importantly, I’m really enjoying it.
 And I hope you will, too!